-4. Click Install and follow the on-screen instructions to install the software.
+4. Click Install and follow the on-screen instructions to perform the installation.

 Caution: If you will be using a USB cable to connect to your computer, be sure to let the USB driver install as part of the installation sequence.